jakeberv/jakeberv.github.io/_research/phenotype.md

 ## The evolution of feather-instruments in a clade of "bee" hummingbirds

-Phenotypic characters with a complex physical basis may have a correspondingly complex evolutionary history.
-Males in the “bee” hummingbird clade court females with sound from tail-feathers, which flutter during display dives.
-In this study, I applied stochastic process models to rank different evolutionary scenarios.

 <div style="display: flex; align-items: flex-start;">
   <figure style="width: 40%; margin-right: 1em;">
     <a href="https://github.com/jakeberv/jakeberv.github.io/raw/master/files/pdf/papers/Clark_et_al_2018.pdf">